TACC/tacc_stats/README.md

 For the keys associated with each type, see the appropriate schema.
-For the source and meanings of the counters, see the tacc_stats source https://github.com/bbarth/tacc_stats, the CentOS 5.6 kernel source, especially Documentation/*, and the manpages, especially proc(5).
+For the source and meanings of the counters, see the tacc_stats source `https://github.com/bbarth/tacc_stats`, the CentOS 5.6 kernel source, especially `Documentation/*`, and the manpages, especially proc(5).

 I have not tracked down the meanings of all counters.
-However, if I did (and it wasn't obvious from the counter name) then I put that information in the source (see for example block.c).
+However, if I did (and it wasn't obvious from the counter name) then I put that information in the source (see for example `block.c`).

-All intel Sandy Bridge core and uncore counters are documented in detail in their corresponding source code, e.g. intel_snb.c.
-In addition, documentation on these counters can be found in the Doxygen documenation.
+All intel Sandy Bridge core and uncore counters are documented in detail in their corresponding source code and via Doxygen, e.g. `intel_snb.c`.

 \note All chip architecture related types are checked for existence at run time.
 Therefore, it is unnecessary for the user to filter for